Moving Pictures (The Kinks song): Release and reception

-"Moving Pictures" was released as the second U.K. single from Low Budget, backed with "In a Space", a track also from Low Budget.
-It was not very commercially successful, as it did not make a dent in the charts.
+"Moving Pictures" was released as the second UK single from Low Budget, backed with "In a Space", a track also from Low Budget.
+It was not considered commercially successful, as it did not make a dent in the charts.
 The single was not released in either the United States or Continental Europe.

 The track was considered "blandly reflective" by Rolling Stone.
 According to author Johnny Rogan, he described the track as a perspective of life seen through the eyes of an “impermanent film”.
 When released, Melody Maker described the track as "an amiable, proficient shuffle, but the lyrics hardly approach the timeless elliptical acuity of 1960s material like 'Fancy' or 'Wonder Boy'".